SmileyChris/django-includecontents/docs/using-components/props-and-attrs.md

 Components can define props (properties) to specify which attributes they expect and how to handle undefined attributes.
 This system provides validation, defaults, and flexible attribute handling.

+!!! tip "Inspect parsed props"
+    The [Showcase props table](../showcase/metadata.md) displays defaults and descriptions pulled from your component metadata, making it easy to confirm how props resolve at runtime.

 ## Defining Props

 Define props in a comment at the top of your component template: